mtth/avsc/doc/api.md

   object will be serialized.
 If the serialized object doesn't fit, a resize will be necessary.
 Defaults to 1024 bytes.
 + `unsafe` {Boolean} Do not check that the instance is valid before encoding it.
-Serializing invalid objects is undefined behavior, so use this if you are sure the object satisfies the schema.
+Serializing invalid objects is undefined behavior, so use this only if you are sure the object satisfies the schema.

 Returns a `Buffer` containing the Avro serialization of `obj`.